Nikolai Karachentsov: Film career

 Nikolai Karachentsov began to act in cinema in 1967: the first films with his participation were Strokes to the Portrait of Vladimir Lenin, And Again May.
 But the actor began to play actively in film only after the triumph of Till.
 Mark Zakharov did not use him in his screen works, with the exception of small roles in the television films of The Twelve Chairs (1976) and The House That Swift Built (1982).
 Nevertheless, even at the beginning of his film career Karachentsov played one of his best known roles - Busygin in the film adaptation of Alexander Vampilov's play The Elder Son (1975).

 In the second half of the 1970s, Karachentsov became one of the most filmed actors in the Soviet Union.
 Karachentsov always performed stunts in his films by himself.
 His popularity was enhanced by roles in such films as The Dog in the Manger, The Adventures of the Elektronic, The Trust That Went Bust, White Dew, A Man from the Boulevard des Capucines, A Bright Personality, Deja Vu and many others.
 In total the filmography of Nikolai Karachentsov includes more than 100 roles in the cinema.

 He also worked on dubbing foreign films, for example he voiced in Russian the roles of French actor Jean-Paul Belmondo.
 In addition, he took part in voicing many cartoons and worked extensively on television and radio.

 From the beginning of the 1990s Karachentsov for many years has been the chairman of the jury of the Andrei Mironov Actor's Song Festival.
 In 1991 he was elected secretary of the Union of Theatre Workers of the Russian Federation.
 He was also a member of the Russian Academy of Cinematographic Arts "NIKA".
 In 1994, together with his friend and stuntman Nikolai Astapov, Karachentsov opened the Nikolay Karachentsov School of Arts in Krasnoarmeysk.

 Personal life

 In 1975 Karachentsov married Russian actress Lyudmila Porgina who gave birth to their son Andrey three years later.

 One of Karachentsov's main hobbies was tennis.
 He became a recurrent participant in several tennis tournaments, including "Big Hats", "Marco-Garros", for the cup of the "Big Cap".
 In 1994, paired with TV presenter Boris Notkin, he was allowed to play with the first president of the Russian Federation Boris Yeltsin.
 Among the regular partners of Karachentsov were tennis player and coach Shamil Tarpishchev, vice-president of the Tennis Federation of the North-West region Igor Dzhelepov, composer Maksim Dunayevsky and poet Yury Ryashentsev.

+Karachentsov was a member of the United Russia party.